TruDoc Launches Intelligent, Next- Generation Super Health App - The Tribune

-Mumbai (Maharashtra) [India], November 20: TruDoc Healthcare, the largest telehealth provider in the Middle East and virtual care provider, has launched its Super Health App in India and the GCC Region.
+India, Mumbai, November 20, 2025: TruDoc Healthcare, the largest telehealth provider in the Middle East and virtual care provider, has launched its Super Health App in India and the GCC Region.
 India is experiencing a paradigm shift towards accessible, digital-first healthcare.
 This next-generation platform leverages advanced digital health technology to deliver smarter, simpler, and more connected care.

 Video Link - https://youtu.be/w3Onh-QcLhQ